 Informatics graduates are well prepared for many roles in business, research, government, and non-profit organizations.
 Depending on the track of study completed, graduates are also equipped with the academic background necessary for graduate study in many fields including computer science, business, education, information, statistics, law, medicine, public health, and natural and social sciences.

-For additional information, see Why an Informatics Degree? co-authored by Jeffrey K. MacKie-Mason, Dean of the School of Information, Arthur W. Burks Collegiate Professor of Information and Computer Science and professor of Economics and Public Policy in the School of Information at the University of Michigan.
+For additional information, see Why an Informatics Degree? co-authored by Jeffrey K. MacKie-Mason, former Dean of the School of Information, Arthur W. Burks Collegiate Professor of Information and Computer Science and professor of Economics and Public Policy in the School of Information at the University of Michigan.